 The most famous alternative to Windows is Apple’s Mac line of computers.
 Apple have traditionally been good at privacy, but Macs use closed source software so we can’t be sure of what they are doing.
 Macs are also very expensive.

 Thankfully, there are privacy-conscious easy-to-use alternatives which are free and can be installed on your existing PC.

 The best-supported, easiest to use alternative is called “Ubuntu”.
-It’s based on the open source Linux operating system, which is used on most of the computers that make up the internet.
+It’s based on the libre Linux operating system, which is used on most of the computers that make up the internet.
 Here’s a video guided tour of the latest version (from the unofficial website OMG Ubuntu).

 You can totally replace Windows with Ubuntu, or if you prefer you can keep Ubuntu and Windows on the same machine and choose one whenever you switch the computer on.
 This kind of side-by-side setup is called a “dual boot” system.